TNelsQn/-Resolution-Theorem-Prover-for-Propositional-Logic-in-Prolog/README.md

 1. **CNF Transformation**
    - The initial step involves transforming a given propositional formula into CNF using the provided guidelines and the example program in Section 2.9 of Fitting's book.
-   - The program defines the unary operator `neg` and binary operators `and`, `or`, `imp`, `revimp`, `uparrow`, `downarrow`, `notimp`, and `notrevimp`.
    - Predicates such as `conjunctive/1`, `disjunctive/1`, `components/3`, and `component/2` are reused from the example program to recognize and split formulas.
-   - The interface predicate is `clauseform(X, Y)`, where Y is the CNF of the formula X.
+   - The interface predicate is `expand(X, Y)`, where Y is the CNF of the formula X.

 2. **Handling Secondary Connectives**
-   - Extend the program to handle the secondary binary operators `equiv` and `notequiv` using the definitions in Table 2.1 of the book.
+   - The program was then extended to handle the secondary binary operators `equiv` and `notequiv` using the definitions in Table 2.1 of the book.

 3. **Resolution Proof**
-   - Implement the atomic resolution rule using predicates `resolutionstep/2` and `resolution/2` similar to the example predicates `singlestep/2` and `expand/2`.
+   - atomic resolution rules were added using predicates `resolutionstep/2` and `resolution/2` similar to the example predicates `singlestep/2` and `expand/2`.
-   - Check for closed resolution expansion as described in Section 3.3 of the book.
+   - Check closed-resolution expansion as described in Section 3.3 of the book for more information.

 4. **Main Predicate**
    - The main predicate is `test/1`, which takes a propositional formula as input and prints "YES" if a propositional proof exists, and "NO" otherwise.